ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 While many searchers are still making good money from MEV, as opportunities become more well-known and more and more searchers compete for the same opportunity, validators will capture more and more total MEV revenue (because the same sort of gas auctions as originally described above also occur in Flashbots, albeit privately, and validators will capture the resulting gas revenue).
 MEV is also not unique to Ethereum, and as opportunities become more competitive on Ethereum, searchers are moving to alternate blockchains like Binance Smart Chain, where similar MEV opportunities as those on Ethereum exist with less competition.

 On the other hand, the transition from proof-of-work to proof-of-stake and the ongoing effort to scale Ethereum using rollups and sharding all change the MEV landscape in ways that are still somewhat unclear.
-It is not yet well known how having guarantees block-proposers known slightly in advance changes the dynamics of MEV extraction compared to the probabilistic model in proof-of-work or how this will be disrupted when [single secret leader election](https://ethresear.ch/t/secret-non-single-leader-election/11789) and [distributed validator technology](https://github.com/ethereum/distributed-validator-specs) get implemented.
+It is not yet well known how having guaranteed block-proposers known slightly in advance changes the dynamics of MEV extraction compared to the probabilistic model in proof-of-work or how this will be disrupted when [single secret leader election](https://ethresear.ch/t/secret-non-single-leader-election/11789) and [distributed validator technology](https://github.com/ethereum/distributed-validator-specs) get implemented.
 Similarly, it remains to be seen what MEV opportunities exist when most user activity is ported away from Ethereum and onto its Layer-2 rollups and shards.

 ## Related resources {#related-resources}